IamPrime/makeideploy/tests/days.md

 })
 ```

-And that's it!
-By following these steps, you can add new test cases to the `Time` class to ensure that it's working correctly for all days and times.
+Na so o!
+If you follow these steps, you go fit add new test cases to the `Time` class to make sure say e dey work well-well for all days and times.

+*Disclaimer: Dis text na AI generate am.*